DROP: Poison Dilution via Knowledge Distillation for Federated Learning: Experiments

 It is also worth highlighting that advancements in knowledge distillation techniques and model-stealing attacks could directly enhance DROP.
 Improved versions of these methods can serve as drop-in replacements for the current MAZE component, potentially reducing the accuracy trade-off while preserving DROP’s robust defensive capabilities.

 \shortsection{DROPlet - Lightweight Variant of DROP} DROPlet (\Cref{subsec:droplet}) is designed for environments where computational efficiency is a priority.
 Unlike DROP, DROPlet omits the knowledge distillation component, thereby eliminating the associated computational overhead.
 This makes it particularly suitable for FL deployments with limited resources or scenarios where minimizing server-side processing time is critical.
-Notably, execution time for a single non-IID run of DROPlet is comparable to other baselines, completing in approximately 30 minutes, whereas DROP takes 2 hours, and FLIP requires an extensive 57 hours for the same setup.
+Notably, execution time for a single non-IID run of DROPlet is comparable to other baselines, completing in approximately 30 minutes, whereas DROP takes 2 hours.
+This minimal increase in runtime comes with the added benefit of robust protection against attacks, whereas some defenses like FLIP take up to 57 hours for similar setups.

-While DROPlet may not perform as well as DROP against \textit{certain} highly stealthy, low-DPR attacks (e.g., CIFAR-10, 1.25\% DPR in \Cref{tab:fl_vary_dpr}) or high-MCR attacks (e.g., CINIC-10, 40\% MCR in \cref{tab:fl_vary_mcr}), it still provides strong protection in many practical configurations, achieving near-zero ASR in less covert attack scenarios and maintaining robustness across a broad range of learning setups (\cref{tab:fl_vary_dpr} and \cref{tab:fl_vary_mcr}).
-For simpler or moderately stealthy attack scenarios with substantial adversarial presence within the federation, DROPlet performs comparably to DROP without the additional computational cost incurred by the knowledge distillation step.
+While DROPlet may not perform as well as DROP against \textit{certain} highly stealthy, low-DPR attacks (e.g., CIFAR-10, 1.25\% DPR in \Cref{tab:fl_vary_dpr}) or high-MCR attacks (e.g., CINIC-10, 40\% MCR in \cref{tab:fl_vary_mcr}), it still provides strong protection in many practical configurations, achieving near-zero ASR in less covert attack scenarios and maintaining robustness across a broad range of learning setups (\Cref{tab:fl_vary_dpr,tab:fl_vary_mcr}).

-However, it is important to note that an adaptive adversary aware of this defense could lower its DPR to evade detection, exploiting the absence of the distillation component to bypass DROPlet’s defenses.
-This limitation makes DROPlet less suitable for environments where adversaries are likely to adopt highly stealthy strategies.
+While DROPlet provides strong protection in many scenarios, we acknowledge that an effective defense should remain robust regardless of the adversarial strategy.
+This limitation becomes especially evident in extremely stealthy attacks such as Chameleon (e.g., CIFAR-10, 2.5\% DPR in Table~\ref{tab:fl_diff_attacks}), where DROPlet’s effectiveness drops significantly.
 Nevertheless, its lightweight design offers significant practical value as a plugin to existing FL defenses, requiring minimal code modifications while enhancing robustness without incurring substantial overhead.
 By striking a balance between computational efficiency and robustness, DROPlet provides a viable defense solution for resource-constrained FL settings.

-\subsubsection{Hardness Under Non-IID Settings}
+\subsection{Hardness Under Non-IID Settings}

 The non-IID nature of client datasets introduces significant challenges for defending against targeted backdoor attacks, as data distributions among clients can be highly imbalanced.
 In such settings, the imbalance and diversity of client data make it difficult to distinguish whether differences in model updates arise from the non-IID nature of the data or from benign versus malicious clients.
 This makes it difficult for clustering-based defenses to differentiate between malicious and benign updates, thereby increasing the stealthiness of the attack.
 Consequently, defenses that perform well under IID conditions often exhibit reduced effectiveness when faced with non-IID data, underscoring the need for adaptive approaches capable of handling diverse and heterogeneous client data.